arqummalik1/Fantasy-Match-Scheduler/README.md

 # Fantasy-Match-Scheduler
 Welcome to the Fantasy Match Scheduler app repository!
-This mobile application, built using React Native, allows users to schedule fantasy sports matches effortlessly.
-Whether you're organizing gaming sessions or managing leagues, this app provides a user-friendly interface to create and manage match schedules.
+This mobile application, built using React Native, allows users to effortlessly schedule and manage fantasy sports matches.
+Whether you're organizing gaming sessions or managing leagues, this app provides a user-friendly interface to create, read, update, and delete CRUD)  match schedules.
 # Key Features:
 Intuitive UI: Enjoy a clean and user-friendly interface for easy navigation and scheduling.